lindseyisenberg/SP24-MIST4610-Group-2-Project-1/README.md

 This query would generate a list of teams that have training sessions located on the East Coast.
 This information would allow teams and players to stay up to date on team training schedules and where each team hosts their training sessions.

+# Database Information

+The name of the database on the mySQL server is: al_Group_21482_G2

+Each query listed above is marked in the database using stored procedures which can be called using the following format: "CALL TP_Q1();", "CALL TP_Q2();", "CALL TP_Q3();" and so forth.